 - 1st Draft – Consultant and Community Draft Design Guidelines (a.k.a.
 The Draft Resource Guide to Creating Division Design Guidelines or the “long version of the draft design guidelines” (Summer-Fall 2015)

 - 2nd Draft – Design Task Force draft guidelines (a.k.a. the “Cheat Sheet for Designers” or the “short version of the guidelines”) (Spring 2016)

 - Recommended Design Committee Draft of the Division Design Guidelines (May 2016)

-- Policy Recommendations for new Mixed Use Division Plan District (ongoing)
+- Policy Recommendations for new Mixed Use Division Plan District, Comprehensive Plan, and DOZA (ongoing)